The best laptops for Cricut makers: get the most out of Cricut Design Space

 Reasons to avoid

-Need to know: The Acer Swift line represents the company's mainstream ultraportable offering, designed to deliver good everyday performance at accessible price points.
+30-second review: The Swift line represents Acer's mainstream ultraportable offering, designed to deliver good everyday performance at accessible price points.
 The Swift 3 specifically balances performance needs with affordability, providing essential capabilities without unnecessary premium features.

 Design and build: The Swift 3 sports a sturdy aluminium chassis that feels more premium than its price suggests.
 At just 1.19kg, it's exceptionally portable for crafters on the move.
 The 14-inch Full HD display offers impressive brightness (320 nits) and colour accuracy (100% sRGB coverage), ensuring your Cricut designs look true to life.
-While the 16:9 aspect ratio might feel slightly outdated compared to newer 16:10 displays, it provides plenty of workspace for Design Space.
+While the 16:9 aspect ratio might feel slightly outdated compared to newer 16:10 displays, it provides plenty of workspace.

 Read more: Acer Swift 3 review.